About Citizenship Football Game

 This is a game I got from a fellow Scouter Mom.
-The purpose of the game is to reinforce the ideas which are discussed in the Webelos Citizen activity badge.
+The purpose of the game is to reinforce the ideas which are discussed in meeting focused on the rights and duties of citizens.
 So you will need to instruct the Scouts first.
 Then play this game to help them retain what they have learned.

 I think she got the idea at a PowWow or a Roundtable.
 As luck would have it, our Blue and Gold banquet that year had a sports theme and on each table there had been a poster decorated like a sports field.
 So she nabbed one of the football fields to use with this game.
 She has passed the field on to me and I plan to play this game with ZM’s den when we are working on Citizen in the fall.

 How to Play Citizenship Football Game